AymanJabr/Webpack-Restaurant/README.md

 ## Usage
-go to `dist` folder and double click on `index.html` to open project in new browser window
+1) go to `dist` folder and double click on `index.html` to open project in new browser window

+2) Use npm commands to run the script
+a - run `npm run dev` to build project in development mode.
+b - run `npm run build` to build project in production mode.
+c - run `npm run start` to build project in development mode and run it in a local server.
+d - run `npm run watch` to build project and watch the files for any changes.

 ## AUTHORs